debnathr/Donut-Chart-/README.md

 It looks more cool when shown with little bit of animation.
 But the problem comes when we have to design the circle without using any external library.

-I was asked to work on a dial chart with animation without using any external library during my project work at Vidyartha.
+I was asked to work on a dial chart with animation without using any external library during my project work at Byjus (Vidyartha).
 Vidyartha is an online career guidance program for K8 to K12.
 I am working for the development of Version 3 website which is about to release.

 In this repository I updated the HTML, CSS and JS for the development of donut chart from scratch.
 I used angularJS directive to design the donut chart.